Sonant Voice Conferencing

 Press “Add New…” and fill in the details as shown in the image below.

-Note: The password prompt does not appear when you initially add a server.
+Note: The password prompt does not appear when you add a server.
 You will be prompted for the password after you press CONNECT.

-- Enter the info, similar to what is shown below, then press OK.
+- Enter the info, similar to what is shown below

-- Now… press CONNECT.
-You will then be prompted for the password (you will see an invalid password error after you press CONNECT).
+- When you press CONNECT the first time, you will then be prompted for the password (you will see an invalid password error after you press CONNECT).
 Enter the password provided by your Sonant administrator.
-It will be saved and will not need to be entered again.
+It will be saved, and you will not need to enter it again.

 After the initial installation and configuration use Sonant as follows: